Sign structure of the $t$-$t^\prime$-$J$ model and its physical consequences: Numerical results

-{\it CDW profile and correlation functions.---} Next, we characterize the two systems through charge density profile and correlation functions.
+Next, we characterize the two systems through charge density profile and correlation functions.
 We measure the average charge density distribution in the column $x$ as $n(x) = \sum_{y=1}^{L_y} \langle \hat{n}(x,y)\rangle / L_y$.
-For the $t$-$t'$-$J$ model on 6-leg cylinder, one can see a clear charge density oscillation with a period of $4 / (L_y \delta)$ in the CDW phase and uniform charge distribution in the SC phase [Fig.~\ref{fig:correlation}(a)].
+For the $t$-$t'$-$J$ model on the six-leg cylinder, one can see a clear charge density oscillation with a period of $4 / (L_y \delta)$ in the CDW phase and uniform charge distribution in the SC phase [Fig.~\ref{fig:correlation}(a)].
 On the other hand, the charge density distribution has no apparent dependence on $t'/t$ in the $\sigma t$-$t'$-$J$ model, and the charge oscillation is quite weak and without a well-defined periodicity by switching off the phase-string [Fig.~\ref{fig:correlation}(b)].

 We further compare different correlation functions.
 We examine the spin-singlet pairing correlation between the vertical bonds $P_{y,y}(r) \equiv \langle \hat \Delta^\dagger_{y}(x,y) \hat \Delta_{y}(x+r,y)\rangle$, where the pairing operator is defined for two NN sites $(x,y)$ and $(x,y+1)$, i.e. $\hat \Delta_{y}(x,y) = (c_{(x,y),\uparrow}c_{(x,y+1),\downarrow} - c_{(x,y),\downarrow}c_{(x,y+1),\uparrow})/\sqrt{2}$.
 In the $t$-$t'$-$J$ model [Fig.~\ref{fig:correlation}(c)], the pairing correlation decays algebraically with strong magnitudes in the SC phase but is suppressed to decay exponentially in the CDW phase.
 Remarkably, the weakened pairing correlation in the CDW phase is still much stronger than two single-particle correlator $G^{2}(r)$, which could be consistent with a pseudogap phase with hole binding but lacking phase coherence due to the strong CDW.
 Such pseudogap-like behaviors have also been observed in the triangular-lattice $t$-$J$ model~\cite{Huang_2022}, which also sits near a SC phase and may be common in doped Mott insulators.